The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Experimental Settings

-As described in Eq.
-(123), we fix the stochastic component $z_t$ (constant $\sigma_z^2$) and increase the amplitude $A$ of the deterministic component $v_t$.
+Following the synthetic generation mechanism above, we fix the stochastic component $z_t$ (constant $\sigma_z^2$) and increase the amplitude $A$ of the deterministic component $v_t$.
 While this effectively increases SSNR, it also increases the total variance $\sigma_x^2$.
 This protocol highlights the model's inability to converge to the theoretical optimum $\mse^{\text{opt.}}$ as the deterministic signal grows.

 We set $A^2 = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]$ to ensure comprehensive coverage.
 Correspondingly, the total SSNR, $\ssnr_x$, ranges from 32 to 320 with an interval of 32.
 Specifically, when $\ssnr_x = 32$, series reduces to purely stochastic $AR(1)$ process.